Sullivan0104/WIP-Password-Manager/README.md

 # WIP-Password-Manager
+Lightweight password vault written in C++.
+Derives the key from a master-password using argon2id, then stores ever credential in a single encrypted binary file.
+Simple CML menu is used for the User to view and add credentials.
+All sensitive data kept in sodium‑locked memory that is securely wiped on exit.
 # Goal:
 Complete a practical C++ Password manager utilizing OOP and efficent and secure memory management.
 # Current Features